cowrie/cowrie/README.md

+# Welcome to the Cowrie Docker GitHub repository

+This is the official repository for the Cowrie SSH and Telnet Honeypot effort.

-# Cowrie
+# What is Cowrie

 Cowrie is a medium interaction SSH and Telnet honeypot designed to log brute force attacks and the shell interaction performed by the attacker.

 [Cowrie](http://github.com/micheloosterhof/cowrie/) is developed by Michel Oosterhof.